IvanShamatov/automagically/README.md

 * active_admin + rails_admin
 * and rails of couse

-Yep, there are bunch of solutions how to create backend for SPA, or simple website, in most cases you just use Sinatra if you need simple backend processing, or Grape if you need API.
+Yep, there are bunch of solutions how to create backend for SPA or simple website.
+In most cases you just use Sinatra if you need simple backend processing, or Grape if you need API.
 You can even use Padrino to have backend with generators and create some code and get Admin panel.
 Finally you can create `rails --api` now to create really simple api+DB using active_model_serializer and one of gems to generate admin panel.

 But what if you want:
 * simplicity of sinatra (like routes driven framework)